-- from which resources the students sought advising, including: - College advising offices - Individual faculty and academic departments - Support services and resource offices (e.g., AAAN, LARES, ACE, Campus Housing staff, ROTC, etc.) - Informal networks both on and off campus (e.g., family, friends, etc.) - > the types of information that the student sought from each resource, within the following list: - Guidance on academic requirements - Guidance on selection of major - Course selection - Information about academic policies (e.g., course withdrawal, course repeat, etc.) - Career planning - Providing a value to the information received from each resource, specifically asking (each with a 5 point Likert scale response): - How knowledgeable was the advising from the resource? - How helpful was the information provided the resource? - How approachable was the resource? - To what extent did the resource care about the student's academic success? - A rating of the overall quality of advice from the resource. - > Students were also asked about use of non-person resources such as my.UIC the online student portal and the UIC Catalogue tools. - > Students were asked two open-end response questions to end the survey.
+- from which resources the students sought advising, including: - College advising offices - Individual faculty and academic departments - Support services and resource offices (e.g., African American Academic Network (AAAN), Latin American Recruitment and Educational Support (LARES), Academic Center for Excellence (ACE) Campus Housing staff, ROTC, etc) - Informal networks both on and off campus (e.g., family, friends, etc.) - the types of information that the student sought from each resource, within the following list: - Guidance on academic requirements - Guidance on selection of major - Course selection - Information about academic policies (e.g., course withdrawal, course repeat, etc.) - Career planning - Providing a value to the information received from each resource, specifically asking (each with a 5 point Likert scale response): - How knowledgeable was the advising from the resource? - How helpful was the information provided the resource? - How approachable was the resource? - To what extent did the resource care about the student's academic success? - A rating of the overall quality of advice from the resource. - > Students were also asked about use of non-person resources such as my.UIC the online student portal and the UIC Catalogue tools. - > Students were asked two open-end response questions to end the survey.
 The questions were: Overall, what source of advising has been most influential to your academic decisions at UIC?; and Please give us any feedback that you have about your advising experiences at UIC.